Guide to locking your bike

 You want to look for ‘Sold Secure’ locks.
 Ideally with the highest rating you can afford:

 • Silver – a compromise between security and cost.
 Suitable for small towns or villages.
-Buy Silver if your bike doesn’t draw attention and is locked for less than an hour.
+Buy Silver if your bike doesn’t draw attention and is left for less than an hour.

 • Bronze – offers defence against the opportunist thief.
 I personally wouldn’t recommend a Bronze-rated lock, because I don’t think they offer enough security.